poppy-project/Poppy-minimal-head-design/doc/head_back_xu4.md

 ![](img/assembly/XU4-hub-1.jpg)

 - plug the usb hub on one port
-- plug the 3 usb devices on it
+- plug the 3 usb devices on it (2 x USB2AX, Camera)
 - connect the long 3 ways cable to one of the USB2AX and make it go through the hole at the back of the head
 - connect the shorter 3 ways cable between the 2nd USB2AX and the Dynamixel AX12
 - connect a 20cm 3 ways cable to the Dynamixel AX12 and make it go through the hole at the back of the head